redmod-team/profit/README.md

-# Reduced complexity models
+# Toolkit for reduced complexity models

 This is a collection of scripts to construct reduced complexity models based on a blackbox simulation code called at different parameters.
+The scripts are designed such that no changes in simulation code and UQ/surrogate backends are necessary, and to minimize interfacing effort by the user.

-Current functionality covers uncertainty quantification via PCE with chaospy as a backend.
+Current functionality covers uncertainty quantification via PCE with *chaospy* as a backend.
 Support for surrogate models via Gaussian Progress Regression is under development.

+## Features
+* Compute evaluation points to run simulation on for UQ (full or sparse grid)
+* Template replacement and automatic generation of run directories
+* Starting parallel runs locally or on the cluster (SLURM)
+* Collection of result output and postprocessing with UQ

 ## HowTo